ManuelLoof/SQLiteInUnity3dExample/README.md

 This is a simple step by step example how to use SQLite in Unity3d.
 The complete implementation you will find here in the repository.

-SQLLite is a lightweight, file-based database engine under public domain license.
+SQLite is a lightweight, file-based database engine under public domain license.
 More information you find here https://www.sqlite.org/.

 It is a convenient way of implementing a simple database in Unity.

 This is a very simple step example how to implement SQLite in Unity3d.

+When you are looking for a free ready to use Unity3d plugin with LINQ support look here: https://github.com/codecoding/SQLite4Unity3d

 ## Implementation